 It is important to remember that a municipality is not required to assess a fee for labor and copies; however, if fees are going to be assessed, a municipality is statutorily required to provide the requestor an estimate of the fees.
-T.C.A. § 10-7-503(a)(7)(C)(ii).
+T.C.A. § 10-7-503(a)(7)(B)(ii).
 It is imperative that the PRRC confer with staff after a request for copies is made to determine the estimated cost of the copies and labor.
 That estimate should then be provided to the requestor in writing, as soon as possible and the requestor should be asked to agree to the payment of the estimate in writing.
 Also, a municipality has the authority, through its public records, to require all or a portion of the estimate to be paid upfront.

-If a requesting party is not physically present and the requested records must be physically sent to the requestor, case law states that cities may recover actual costs associated with delivery of the records.
+If a requesting party is not physically present and the requested records must be physically sent to the requestor, case law states that municipalities may recover actual costs associated with delivery of the records.
 Waller v.
 Bryan, 16 S.W.
 3d 770 (Tenn.
 Ct.
 App.
 1999).

 Municipalities that establish and assess copying and duplication fees in accordance with the Schedule are covered by the OORC’s Safe Harbor Policy.